nathanaherne/nathanaherne/README.md

 - 👋 Hi, I’m @nathanaherne

-- 👀 I’m interested in People, Business and Technology - in that order

-- 🌱 I’m currently learning about Maching Learning and Artificial Intelligence with a bent towards Psychology.
+- 💪 I am a Business Model Expert, Executive, Board Member & Investor

+- 🌱 My hobbies are my work - one of my hobbies is researching Artificial Intelligence and synthetic consciousness

-- 💞️ I’m looking to collaborate on Business
+- 💞️ I’m always looking for something new in business & collaborate with other experts

 - 📫 How to reach me is on my LinkedIn Profile

-- I am currently working to update much of my code here

 <!---
 nathanaherne/nathanaherne is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.